 “Hi!
 Hello!
 Hullo!
 Guten Tag…” the guard calls out, running after us.
 Trying every variation he can think of.
 I curse that we’ve been caught and will have to pay.
-But my wife answers back in Greek.
+But R. answers back in Greek.

 “Oh, you’re Greek,” he stops short.
 “Then you must enter here for free.
 It is a very important place for us…” He waves us in with a flourish.
 Eyeing me suspiciously at my badly pronounced “efharisto” thanking as I pass.

 Arkadi Monastery has a terrible and sad history.